 Many newer models come equipped with automatic ignition, which eliminates the need for standing pilot saving energy and your money.
 They can also operate on battery backup mode in the event of a power outage.

 Once ignited, the fireplace creates naturally looking flames and lots of heat.
-Depending on the size of your home, a single ventless gas fireplace may be enough to warm your entire house.
+Depending on the size of your home, a single vent free gas fireplace may be enough to warm your entire house.

 With most models, you can control the flames size via a dial or a push of a button on the remote.
 Reducing the flame size also reduces the heat output.